GitHub Agentic Workflows

 • list_codemods (optional): List available codemods and exit

-Available codemods: timeout-minutes-migration, network-firewall-migration, sandbox-agent-false-removal, mcp-scripts-mode-removal.
+Available codemods: timeout-minutes-migration, network-firewall-migration, sandbox-agent-false-removal, mcp-scripts-mode-removal, steps-run-secrets-to-env.

 Using GH-AW as an MCP from an Agentic Workflow